pkanGitHub/auto-sql-checker/README.md

 # Auto SQL Checkers (In development)

 This Checker program is intend to use for IT 3380.
-As a PLA, it is sometimes really time consuming while having to check 30+ students with at least 10+ queries each.
+As a PLA, it is sometimes really time consuming while having to check multiple students with 10+ queries each.
 This program is design to make grading easier for myself by having the program auto execute and get the results from assignment files.

 **GOAL:** the final version is aiming to compare the results and auto grade.